Wonghopper/Wonghopper.github.io/prose.md

 _Code_

-I would like to run a simple cubic regression on the data — this will look for the best cubic polynomial that fits the data.
+We would like to run a simple cubic regression on the data — this will look for the best cubic polynomial that fits the data.
 (Specifically, the cubic polynomial that will fit the data with the minimal least–squares error.)
 This is just to look for any possible trends over time.

 _Code_